 Protected Pension Age

-The impact of the Finance Act 2004 on retired firefighters from FPS 1992 only with a protected pension age (retired from the FPS 1992 before the age of 55) and who are subsequently re-employed.
+The impact of the Finance Act 2004 on retired firefighters with a protected pension age (retired from the FPS 1992 before the age of 55) and who are subsequently re-employed.
 Further information can be found in the protected pension age factsheet.

 We can confirm that HMT has agreed that the temporary relaxation of the tax rules as detailed in written statement HCWS196 and the HMRC guidance in their April 2020 newsletter applies across the public sector and does include Fire and Rescue if people are returning to roles as a result of COVID-19.
 That means that the re-employment conditions as set out in rule 7F of the Finance Act 2004 will be considered to have been met where re-employment is directly connected to undertake work related to COVID-19 only, and the member will not lose their protected pension age and be subject to unauthorised payment tax on their pension and lump sum as a result.
 This relates to the tax position only and does not impact upon general break in service requirements for other purposes.